-Scientific Name Common Name NSW status Comm Status EPBC Act BioNet Records Likelihood of Occurrence Subject Species Daphoenositta chrysoptera Varied Sittella V - 6 The closest BioNet Atlas record is located >1km west of the Subject Site from 2023.
+Scientific Name Common Name NSW status Comm Status EPBC Act BioNet Records Likelihood of Occurrence Subject Species Daphoenositta chrysoptera Varied Sittella V 6 The closest BioNet Atlas record is located >1km west of the Subject Site from 2023.
 Species inhabits eucalypt forests and woodlands, especially those containing rough-barked species and mature smooth- barked gums with dead branches, mallee and Acacia woodland.
 The site is absent of suitable foraging habitat for this species with absent strong mid and nil upper story vegetation.
 This species was not detected during surveys and is considered unlikely to occur. Ν Dasyurus maculatus Spotted-tailed Quoll V E 5 2 The closest BioNet Atlas record is located approx. 2.6km south west of the Subject Site from 2015.
 This species occupies a range of habitat types, including rainforest, open forest, woodland, coastal heath and inland riparian forest, from the sub-alpine zone to the coastline.
 No suitable habitat is present on site and low connectivity to intact vegetation.
 This species was not detected during surveys and is considered unlikely to occur.
 N Ephippiorhynchus asiaticus Black-necked Stork E1, P - - 26 The closest BioNet Atlas record is located <1km south east of the Subject Site from 2003.
 Floodplain wetlands (swamps, billabongs, watercourses and dams) of the major coastal rivers are the key habitat in NSW for the Black-necked Stork.
 Secondary habitat includes minor floodplains, coastal sandplain wetlands and estuaries.
 Suitable habitat is present within the local surrounds however, absent within the Subject Site and disconnected by urban development.
 N

 Scientific Name Common Name NSW status Comm Status EPBC Act BioNet Records Likelihood of Occurrence Subject Species This species was not detected during surveys and is considered unlikely to occur.
 Falsistrellus tasmaniensis Eastern False Pipistrelle V - - 29 Four (4) BioNet Atlas records occur within a <1km radius of the Subject Site, from 2008 to 2022.
 The majority of records are located >4.5km south west of the Subject Site near Beresfield open cut mine.
 This species prefers moist habitats, with trees taller than 20m and generally roosts within eucalypt hollows.
 The Subject Site is absent of breeding habitat with no caves or rocky outcrops occurring within the Subject Site or its immediate surrounds.
-Minimal foraging habitat is present on site, the species is considered unlikely to occur. Ν Glossopsitta pusilla Little Lorikeet v 6 ?
-23 The closest BioNet Atlas record is located <1km west of the Subject Site from 2017.
-The Majority of the additional records occur west and south west of the Subject Site in areas of historically intact vegetation.
-This species generally forages primarily in the canopy of open Eucalyptus Forest and woodland and primarily uses riparian habitats due to higher soil fertility.
-Suitable habitat is present within the local surrounds however, absent within the Subject Site and disconnected by urban development.
-This species was not detected during surveys and is considered unlikely to occur.
-N
+Minimal foraging habitat is present on site, the species is considered unlikely to occur.
+N Gallinago hardwickii Latham's Snipe Ρ V V 66 There are sixty-six (66) BioNet Atlas records occurring within <1km radius of the Subject Site with majority of records located to the west.
+Latham's Snipe is a non-breeding visitor to south-eastern Australia.
+The distribution is fragmented because the preferred habitat (i.e. freshwater wetlands) occurs in patches throughout the non-breeding grounds.
+They usually inhabit open, freshwater wetlands with low, dense vegetation.
+However, they can also occur in habitats with saline or brackish water, in modified or artificial habitats, and in habitats located close to humans or human activity.
+The Subject Site contains minimal foraging and roosting habitat however due to the proximity of the modified drainage line to the west of the Subject Site and wetlands south of Raymond Terrace Road the species has been included.
+Y